Robert McNamara as Secretary of Defense: Defoliants

-South Vietnamese president Ngô Đình Diệm on 29 September 1961 met with Frederick Nolting, the American ambassador, and Lieutenant General Lionel C. McGarr, the commander of US forces in Vietnam; Diệm demanded that herbicides be used to eliminate the Viet Cong’s food supply.
+South Vietnamese president Ngô Đình Diệm on 29 September 1961 met with Frederick Nolting, the American ambassador, and Lieutenant General Lionel C. McGarr, the commander of the U.S. Military Assistance Advisory Group (MAAG); Diệm demanded that herbicides be used to eliminate the Viet Cong’s food supply.
 On 6 November 1961, Nolting and McGarr asked McNamara to initiate some “defoliation and food killing projects,” but they received no immediate answer.
 In turn President Kennedy approved a test run of sixteen miles of defoliant road spraying in January 1962; the Joint Chiefs of Staff and the State Department opposed the test out of fear of a propaganda backlash.

 In 1962, McNamara supported a plan for spraying of rice fields with herbicides in the mountains of Phu Yen province to starve the Viet Cong out, but this was stopped when Assistant Secretary of State for Far Eastern Affairs W. Averell Harriman pointed out that this would harm innocent people.
 McNamara continued to push for the program, reminding Kennedy that crops are destroyed in every war.
 If herbicides were forbidden, the South Vietnamese would still do the job, either by hand or with napalm.
 Herbicides were simply more efficient, killing more of the enemy's food with less effort.
 The program eventually went ahead.

 On 17 April 1963, McNamara was advised, “The crop destruction operation is estimated to have resulted in the destruction of over 700,000 pounds of rice, or roughly enough to feed 1,000 Viet Cong for one year.
 Militarily and technically, the results were excellent.”

 McNamara would later claim to have no recollection of approving any use of defoliants, though he acknowledged the Department of Defense did under his tenure.

 Militarization of space

 Initially McNamara expressed ambivalence over Defense Department plans to conduct manned military operations in space.
 He would reverse himself by claiming the Air Force "did not have any real objectives for orbital flight" and canceling the Boeing X-20 Dyna-Soar reusable space plane in December 1964.
 McNamara allowed the Manned Orbiting Laboratory reconnaissance project to go forward, but he consistently underfunded the project, and it would be canceled after he left office.
-The development of anti-satellite weapons would continue under McNamara.
+The development of anti-satellite weapons would continue at a low level under McNamara.

 Conventional flexible response

+Two-and-a-half war doctrine

+Flexible response strategy specified that the US should have the peacetime capability to fight two large regional wars and a small brushfire war at the same time.
+The consequence of this was to increase recruiting, investment, and research.